Btibert3/pypeds/README.md

 - [x] add WICHE dataset
 - [x] classes are now more pythonic
 - [x] add altair for viz
 - [] for classes move up survey reference to set early and test years
 - [] decide on classes and if so, feature parity
+- [] add assertions on code like prior
 - [] add doc strings
 - [] pypeds or emsci as packagename, which could open up equiv R package if necessary
 - [] update README
 - [] post package for initial release